How to set up your Dimmer Extension

 Make sure that your bulbs are labelled as dimmable - especially with energy saving bulbs and LEDs.

 To add one or more extensions to the program the simplest way is to connect up the extensions to the Miniserver using the Loxone Link and looping power.
-Then do a search in Loxone Config, which will bring up the Miniserver and all the connected extensions. you can highlight a single extension give it a name and then click Create device which will add in the highlighted extension.
+Then do a search in Loxone Config by pressing the button "Peripheral Search", which will bring all the connected extensions.
+You can highlight a single extension, give it a name and then click Create device which will add in the highlighted extension.
 Or you can click on Create all devices which will add all the connected extensions in to the program with the correct serial numbers.

-Click on the Dimmer in the periphery tree.
-Enter the serial number of your Dimmer in the properties section.
+If an extension has been replaced you need to add the serial number in the properties.
+Click on the extension in the periphery tree.
+Enter the serial number of the extension in the properties section.

-The serial number is on the back of your Dimmer Extension.
+The serial number is on the back of your extension.
 You can find the number just below the barcode (see picture).

 Using the Dimmer extension